koolgax99/koolgax99.github.io/content/posts/journey-of-66-days-of-data/index.md

 ### Day 1 - 19th February, 2022

+- Revised the various EDA techniques used for Data Visualization.
+  - Link for the resources: [Medium EDA](https://towardsdatascience.com/exploratory-data-analysis-eda-techniques-for-kaggle-competition-beginners-be4237c3c3a9)

 ### Day 2 - 20th February, 2022

 Do checkout the article everyday if you wanna be a part of my journey for 66 days.